+Coffee or tea?
 Coffee, because I love the smell and taste of it.
 But, if I get coffee, it would have to be decaffeinated due to my allergy to caffeine.

 If Jesus drove a vehicle during his public ministry, what would it be?